 The Washington State Juvenile Justice System varies slightly in its proceedings and handling of criminals than the adult justice system.
-Some key characteristics of the juvenile system include:

 The ultimate goal of the juvenile corrections system is to help modify behaviors that can be seen as unfavorable and make the child a productive adult member of society.

 At the Juvenile Temporary Detention Center, a point system will be used to determine the severity of your child’s case and whether they will be held at the center until their court date or can be released while awaiting a hearing or trial.

 All individuals who are arrested prior to their 17th birthday are tried as juveniles.

 Upon arrest, an officer will determine whether the offense should be handled by releasing the child to the custody of their parents or bringing the minor to the juvenile court.

-Regardless of the degree charged the goal remain the same.
-We will help you avoid the conviction for the criminal charge, but perhaps more importantly, keep you out of jail.
+Regardless of the degree charged the goals remains the same.
+We will help you avoid conviction for the criminal charge, but perhaps more importantly, keep you out of jail.